Li-Chongyi/Zero-DCE_extension/README.md

 ```

 ##  License
 The code is made available for academic research purpose only.
-This project is open sourced under MIT license.

 ## Bibtex